 - A. Time for Petition. - i.
 Any disbarred attorney may seek reinstatement at the expiration of the term specified in the order imposing disbarment or within ten years of entry of the order, whichever comes first. - ii.
 Any attorney on suspension or probation may seek reinstatement after the attorney has served one-half the total term imposed. - iii.
-If the attorney was disbarred, suspended, or placed on probation under subsection (2) of this Rule, the attorney may seek reinstatement when the jurisdiction originating discipline recognizes a change in the attorney's status. - B. A petition for reinstatement must be filed with the Chief Judge. - C. A judge will hold a hearing.
+If the attorney was disbarred, suspended, or placed on probation under subsection (2) of this Rule, the attorney may seek reinstatement when the jurisdiction originating discipline recognizes a change in the attorney's status. - B. A petition for reinstatement must be filed with the Clerk of Court.
 The attorney must demonstrate qualification and fitness to practice law.
-Any expenses incurred by the Court may be assessed against the attorney regardless of the result of the hearing. - D. The judge may order full or conditional reinstatement or deny reinstatement. - E. The Clerk of Court must notify the Clerk of the Court of Appeals for the Ninth Circuit and the disciplinary authorities in the jurisdictions in which the attorney is admitted to practice of full or conditional reinstatement.
+The petition must be supported by competent evidence and the attorney may request an evidentiary hearing. - C. The Disciplinary Judge will hear the petition.
+Any expenses incurred by the Court may be assessed against the attorney regardless of the decision. - D. The Disciplinary Judge may order full or conditional reinstatement or deny reinstatement. - E. The Clerk of Court must notify the Clerk of the Court of Appeals for the Ninth Circuit and the disciplinary authorities in the jurisdictions in which the attorney is admitted to practice of full or conditional reinstatement.